Course Descriptions 2025-2026

 Practical applications, logic, and art come together in this math class.
 Students will study the properties and applications of common geometric figures including points, segments, triangles, polygons, circles, and solid figures.
 Basic trigonometry concepts will be covered at an introductory level.
 Students will memorize vocabulary, apply geometric concepts to figures and in real-life applications, and complete proofs.
 This class will include artistic and practical projects.
 Inductive and deductive reasoning will be used in proofs and problem-solving.
 Algebra I skills are used and reviewed throughout the course.
 Students will also review basic operations involving integers, fractions, decimals, and percentages.
 Additional fees will apply if there are less than 5 students.

-Algebra II
+Algebra 2

 1 year.
+2-day class.
 Grades 9-12.
 Fulfills 1.0 of 3.0 Math credit requirement.

 This course covers what is typically taught in second year high school algebra.
 Topics include solving, graphing, and the application of linear, absolute value, quadratic, exponential, logarithmic, polynomial, and rational functions.
 Material will also cover matrices, functions, sequences, probability, and an introduction to trigonometry.
 The overall emphasis is on understanding the “why” of algebra through mastery of concepts and skills and application to real world problems.
 Additional fees will apply if there are less than 5 students.